 About Imperial Cities

 Fez is large and bustling but not as busy a tourist destination as Marrakech, Meknes is more relaxed but still bursting with history and both are ideal bases for the Atlas Mountains and the impressive ruins and mosaics at the Roman site of Volubilis.
-Rabat is one of our favourites in Morocco as it has the stately monuments and palaces of the capital plus a great relaxed atmosphere located as it is on the mouth of the Bou Regreg river.
-Casablanca, although it has little of the charm or history of the other cities offered here, is a very convenient stopover for first and last nights in Morocco and we highly recommend a visit to the very impressive Hassan II Mosque.
+Rabat is one of our favourite cities in Morocco as it has the stately monuments and palaces of the capital plus a great relaxed atmosphere located as it is on the mouth of the Bou Regreg river.
+Casablanca, although it has little of the charm or history of the other cities is a very convenient stopover for first and last nights in Morocco and we highly recommend a visit to the very impressive Hassan II Mosque and maybe even Rick's Cafe.

 Where to visit